Subject Source: Library of Congress Subject Headings

 Overview Physician; Professor; and Public health specialist.
 Papers consist of notes, awards, citations, photographs, printed material, photographs, and memorabilia and include both professional and personal material.
 Also correspondence with family and friends, especially colleagues in medicine, research, and education; and a voluminous file of letters with her sister.

-Overview Pacifist; Political activist.
-Papers document over twenty years of social activism in the Pioneer Valley of Western Massachusetts, including activities of local chapters of the American Friends' Service Committee, Women's International League for Peace and Freedom, Women Against the War, War Resisters' League, and Amnesty International.
+Overview Frances Crowe was a major figure in peace and social justice activism in the Pioneer Valley of Western Massachusetts.
+Her papers document decades of social justice activism in the Valley, including through local chapters of the American Friends' Service Committee, Women's International League for Peace and Freedom, Women Against the War, War Resisters' League, and Amnesty International.
+Materials in this collection include her writings, notes, photographs, posters, memorabilia, and publications.

 Overview Sculptor; Director, Smith College Public Relations; and Officer, United States Naval Reserve, World War II.
 Focuses primarily on her career as a sculptor, with a small amount of material on her work (as student and staff) at Smith College and in U.S. Navy.
 Material includes correspondence, biographical articles, research files, clippings, exhibit catalogs (sculptures of notable people), posters, scrapbooks, and photographs.